Spinal Fusion: Anterior Lumbar

 An incision is made on one side of your stomach

 The disk is removed from between the vertebrae to be fused.

-Bone graft is packed into the now-empty space between the vertebrae.
+A bone, synthetic or metal graft is placed into the now-empty space between the vertebrae.
 In time, the graft and the bone around it grow into one solid unit.